Harihar

-Harihara (/kn/ also called Harihar) is a city in Davanagere District in the Indian state of Karnataka.
+Harihara (/kn/ also called Harihar) is a city, taluka in Davanagere District in the Indian state of Karnataka.
 It is the administrative headquarters of the Harihara Taluk.
-Harihara is famous for Harihareshwara temple.
+Harihara is famous for Harihareshwara Temple.

 Harihara is situated on the banks of the Tungabhadra River, 275 kilometres North of Bengaluru.
 Harihar and Davangere (14 km away) are referred as "twin cities".
 Harihar is connected by road and railway, and is located on National Highway 48 (Mumbai – Bengaluru).
 It has a very pleasant climate year round.
-The major lifeline of this city is the Tungabhadra river, which is being exploited and polluted as a result of heavy industrialization.
+The major lifeline of this city is the Tungabhadra River, which is being exploited and polluted as a result of heavy industrialization.

 Etymology

 Harihara (or Hari-hara) is a syncretic deity in Hinduism, combining the two major gods Vishnu (Hari) and Shiva (Hara).
 The region of Harihara had been under the control of the Hoysalas from the 11th to 13th centuries AD.

 There is a famous temple built in the 12th century during Hoysala's time called Harihareshwara temple.